A Geometric Structure Associated with the Convex Polygon: Preliminaries: some rigorous definitions and some important lemmas

-Take any pair of edges $e_i,e_j$ such that $e_i\preceq e_j$.
-We define $\qd_i^j$ and $\bp_i^j$ as follows. \begin{itemize} \item[Case1:] $e_i\prec e_j$.
-See Figure~\ref{fig:def_bounding_region}~(a).
-Make two rays at $\M(v_i,v_{j+1})$, one with the opposite direction to $e_j$ while the other with the same direction as $e_i$.
-We denote by $\qd_i^j$ the \textbf{open} region bounded by these two rays, and denote by $\bp_i^j$ the intersection of $\qd_i^j$ and $\partial P$. \item[Case2:] $e_i=e_j$.
-See Figure~\ref{fig:def_bounding_region}~(b).
-We denote by $\qd_i^j$ the \textbf{open} half-plane that is bounded by the extended line of $e_i$ and lies the left of $e_i$, and denote by $\bp_i^j$ the midpoint of $e_i$. \end{itemize}
+{\mathsf{quad}} \begin{definition}[$\qd_i^j$ \& $\bp_i^j$] ~ Assume $e_i\preceq e_j$. let $M=(v_i+v_{j+1})/2$. \begin{itemize} \item[Case1:] $e_i\prec e_j$; see Figure~\ref{fig:bounding-quadrants}~(a).
+Make two rays at $M$, one with the opposite direction to $e_j$ whereas the other with the same direction as $e_i$.
+Denote by $\qd_i^j$ the \textbf{open} region bounded by these two rays (which lies on the left of $\overrightarrow{v_iv_{j+1}}$), and denote by $\bp_i^j$ the intersection between $\qd_i^j$ and $\partial P$. \item[Case2:] $e_i=e_j$; see Figure~\ref{fig:bounding-quadrants}~(b).
+Denote by $\qd_i^j$ the \textbf{open} half-plane that is bounded by the extended line of $e_i$ and lies to the left of $e_i$, and denote by $\bp_i^j$ the midpoint of $e_i$. \end{itemize} Moreover, recall the backward and forward edges of units.
+For unit pair $(u,u')$ in which $u$ is chasing $u'$, define